simplajs/simpla-text/README.md

 ## Editing content

-You can edit text by entering edit mode with Simpla, or setting the `editable` property directly on `simpla-text`.
+Edit text by entering edit mode with Simpla, or setting the `editable` property directly on an element.

 ```js
 // Enter edit mode